 Publishing content works on a repo level.
 You cannot publish only individual articles or guides.

 When you successfully commit changes to the

-master branch, the changes are pushed to
+main branch, the changes are pushed to

 experienceleague.corp.adobe.com for preview.
 View the Slack summary for a list of preview links.

 If validation fails, your updates will not be available for preview until validation succeeds.

 If validation succeeds, the Slack summary displays either a Publish or a Publish Now button, depending on whether auto-activate is enabled in your repo.

 In the Slack summary, click Publish or Publish Now.

 If necessary, sign in to Jenkins (VPN or Corp required).